 Did you know that one of the Smithsonian museums is named after a businessman from Detroit?
 Learn about the life of Charles Lang Freer during a one-hour tour of his home, rarely visited by the general public.
 Freer collected Japanese art for himself, but was a major patron of contemporary American artists of his time, including James McNeill Whistler.
 Freer was one of the founders of the Detroit Institute of Arts.
 This tour will lift the curtain on yet another little known chapter from Detroit’s rich history.

 Follow your tour with a relaxing but elegant high tea service with 40 of your favorite First Pres friends at Detroit’s renowned Whitney Restaurant, another of Detroit’s Victorian gems.
-We will travel by chartered bus (no cost to you.)
-Registration/Reservations to be announced at a later date.
+We will travel by chartered bus.

 Health and Wellness - Monthly Health Screening